anchit1501/energy-australia/README.md

 After running the app go to http://localhost:3000/record-label/ to acess the result

 ## Shortcoming
 One use case throws error for  data[key][sub_key].map.
-Looking into teh error will exceed the alotted time limit.
+Looking into the error may exceed the alotted time limit.
+[Solved]